 Jim and Jo Stanko’s ranch, near Steamboat Springs, has been in the family since 1907.
-Their love for their land is evident in that Jim cites the ranch’s centennial anniversary as one of the greatest accomplishments of his life.
+Their love for their land is evident.
+Jim cites the ranch’s centennial anniversary as one of the greatest accomplishments of his life.

 Jim and Jo manage the ranch with assistance from their son, Pat, his wife, Jan, and their two children.

-Perhaps most impressive, however, is the Stankos’ commitment to taking conservation beyond their ranch’s borders, which is not surprising given the fact that they are both former teachers.
-The Stanko Family, for 100 years, has dedicated itself to a high level of community involvement.
+Perhaps most impressive is the Stankos’ commitment to taking conservation beyond their ranch’s borders; which is not surprising given they are both former teachers.

 “You look at any of these people that have the century ranches, it’s not that they kept the ranches going for a century, it’s that they were involved in the community,” Jim Stanko said. “ I think that’s just as important as talking about raising grain and cows.”

 Jim and Jo were co-founders of the Southside 4-H Club in the late 1970s.
 Jo is a past president of the Colorado CattleWomen and Jim served on the State and Federal Lands Committees.
 The Stankos welcome domestic and international visitors to their ranch.
 They host Ag 101 classes for new landowners and community leaders, and open their ranch to Ranch Days classes where third and fourth grade students learn about agriculture.
 Jo was the originator of this program in Routt County and organized it for 10 years.
 They also have offered their ranch for research projects by academic institutions, such as Colorado State University.